kelleyvanevert/adventofcode2023/readme.md

 - `match_all(str, regex)` to complement `match(str, regex)`
 - `^` exponentiation
 - oh and I finally just added a built-in `lines(str)` as well (previous days I'd just write a helper function in the AL code to demonstrate that it can also just be implemented with `split(str, str)`)

+_Afterwards, I spend some time improving AL:_

+- Parentheses are no longer required (but allowed) in `if`, `while`, `for` statements.
+This makes it look way prettier IMO.
+The expressions that are accepted in these places are "constrained" in the sense that they don't allow trailing anonymous functions in function calls, at the top level.
+If you want to use this, just add back the parentheses.
+- Fixed the indexed assignments to work more generally.
+Didn't actually implement it along with a heap, because that actually wasn't really necessary (yet), so, I kept it simple for now.
+- Fixed the operator precedence problems of yesterday, so now you can write:

+  - `x + m[0].len`
+  - `y < schematic.len - 1`
+  - `x + s.len + 1`